blzbrg/feeq/README.md

 # Motivation
 Command-line tool to rename files so that managing and viewing related files is easier.
 In particular, when listed with `ls`, the related files should appear next to eachother.
 Given files `a`, `b`, and `c` as input, rename them to `a_a`, `a_b`, `a_c`.

-The name prefix (sometimes called "headname" in the code) is the basename (filename minus extension) of the first file that does't look like it is already part of a sequence.

 ## Goals
 - No complicated or fragile wrappers.
 - No metadata or extra files needed.